zhogov/twemproxy-pipeline-test/README.md

 ```
 Now let's run the pipeline and observe that twemproxy:
 - Returns responses in the same order as requests were ordered
-- **Waits for its timeout to expire before returning a response from 2nd server**
+- **Waits for its timeout to expire before returning responses from rest of requests**
 ```
 $ (cat /tmp/redis.txt; sleep 4) | nc localhost 6380
 $18